Release date: 2024-11-14

 This was problematic mainly because some of the lookups would be

-done with a restricted search_path
+done with a restricted search_path, leading to

-unexpected failures if the CREATE INDEX
+unexpected failures if the CREATE INDEX command

-referenced objects outside pg_catalog
+referenced objects outside pg_catalog.

 This fix also prevents comments on the parent partitioned index from being copied to child indexes.